tartley/cbeams/README.md

 flipping buffers.
 So you can see the expanding circles slowly eat away at your existing terminal text, but then when you ctrl-c, it's not possible to restore the terminal.
 So one screenful of your terminal text is overwritten and lost.

+## Hacking on the source

+Be aware:

+Developed on on Ubuntu 14.04 - 20.04, likely works on other Linux.
+Does work on OSX.
+Does not work on Windows.
+Might on WSL though.

+Runs on Python 3.4 to 3.8.
+Probably also runs on other 3.x.
+Does not run on 2.x.

+Python dependencies are specified in setup.py.

 ## Thanks